charlescookey/Route_planner/README.md

 # Route Planning Project

 This repository contains the final code for my version of the Route Planning project.
-The code uses the A* Search Algorithm to find the shortest distance between two points on the map
+The code uses the A* Search Algorithm to find the shortest distance between two points on the map on the IO2d map

 <img src="map.png" width="600" height="450" />